rt2zz/redux-persist/docs/api.md

 ```

 The Persistor is a redux store unto itself, plus
-1. the purge method for clearing out stored state.
+1. the `purge()` method for clearing out stored state.
-2. the flush method for flushing all pending state serialization and immediately write to disk
+2. the `flush()` method for flushing all pending state serialization and immediately write to disk

+`purge()` method only clear the content of the storage, leaving the internal data of `redux` untouched.
+To clean it instead, you can use the [redux-reset](https://github.com/wwayne/redux-reset) module.

 ### `type PersistConfig`
 ```js